Single Supplement, if requested.

 Today's run: 8 miles.

-This is a long day of driving (about 5 1/2 hours), partly over dirt roads across the pampas.
-There is no other alternative way to travel, however there is always something to see along the way.
+This is a long day of driving (about 5 1/2 hours), partly over dirt roads across the pampas, but the majority on asphalt road.
+There is always something to see along the way.
 Grazing sheep, wildlife and the unusual open range Patagonian steppes scenery.

-Day 9 Friday December 27: El Calafate/Parque los Glaciares
+Day 9 Tuesday — December 27: El Calafate/Parque los Glaciares - El Chaltén

 Overnight: Kalenshen.